I’m getting ready to leave Tuesday for another trip to Guadalajara for the UDG Agora project as well as getting to spend some time visiting Ken Bauer.

 flickr photo by me https://flickr.com/photos/cogdog/46684944 shared under a Creative Commons (CC0) license

-The post "Las nuevas frases de viaje útiles español cada viajero debe aprender" was originally assembled from spare parts of a 1957 Chevy at CogDogBlog (http://cogdogblog.com/2016/12/las-nuevas-frases/) on December 3, 2016.
+The post "Las nuevas frases de viaje útiles español cada viajero debe aprender" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2016/12/las-nuevas-frases/) on December 3, 2016.